hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/9602966999"><img src="https://farm8.staticflickr.com/7379/9602966999_ea9cbdacdc_b.jpg" width="1024" height="683"></a>
 We reached the Rahpajahka river which leads to Rapadalen were packrafting is prohibited.

-We were packrafting the Rahpaadno river down towards the Laddebakte fj&## 228;ll where we stayed over night.
+We were packrafting the Rahpaadno river down towards the Laddebakte fjäll where we stayed over night.
 At this point we decided to hike back to the Liehtjitjavrre lake as the stream was to strong and unpredictable for our taste and to hike along the Rahpa&auml;dno river was not very inviting either since the vegetation was very dense and the weather changed into rain and cold wind.

 ## Day 5: From Laddebakte Fjäll to Lake Guordesluoppal
 On day 5 we were hiking and packrafting over 20 km.
 Once we packed our camp we found one of those emergency shelters which are also marked on the map.
 Those shelters do also provide tools and a place to make fire.